Booker: GOP can't force Obamacare replacement 'down our throats'

 Since its introduction this week, legislation from top House Republicans to repeal and replace former President Barack Obama's signature health care law has drawn significant opposition from lawmakers and a range of health care leaders and industry stakeholders, including major doctors and hospital groups.

-Some GOP lawmakers have said that the bill won't get through the Senate.
+Some GOP lawmakers, such as Kentucky Sen. Rand Paul, have said that the bill won't get through the Senate.

 Booker said millions could lose coverage under the Republican repeal-and-replace plan.